 The first Timpo solids were made in 1954 with the introduction of several collections of plastic figures.
 These were made from painted, one-colored plastic.

-What's your Timpo Cart worth?
+What's your Timpo Cart worth in 2021?
 Here are some recently sold items.

 |See all sold items on eBay for more prices||12/2021||$-.--|